2023 Most Popular History Bachelor's Degree Schools in the Middle Atlantic Region

 Of the 74 students majoring in history at Fordham U, 50% are male and 50% are female.

-University at Albany did quite well in this year’s ranking of the most popular places for history students to get a bachelor’s degree.
-It came in at #10 on the list.
+With a ranking of #10, University at Albany did quite well on this year’s most popular schools for history students working on their bachelor’s degree.
 UAlbany is a fairly large public school located in the small city of Albany.

 Of the 72 students majoring in history at UAlbany, 58% are male and 42% are female.